"How To" Manual For Clubs/Organizations

 • Proof that additional funds are due the Advisor

-• In this case, a new Voucher made payable to the Advisor must be submitted with the settlement.
+• In this case, a new voucher made payable to the Advisor must be submitted with the settlement.

 Charge Cards: